linpengcheng/PurefunctionPipelineDataflow/README.md

     - Pyramid: Classic top-down modular design
     - Flat: The Pure Function Pipeline Data Flow
     - Matrix: AOP (Aspect-Oriented Programming)
+    - Business Process Outsourcing (BPO): Functional programming (FP), Not only does FP use its own department functions to complete tasks, but there are also non-working departments such as higher-order functions, but it can delegate tasks to outsourced company functions as parameters.

+      ```clojure
+      (own-department-function  task-list)

+      (apply outsourced-company-function task-list)
+      ```

     - Chaos P2P (peer to peer): OOP (Object-Oriented Programming)

   - OS or Resource Management: ERP
   - Type system: Industrial standard system (ISO standard, national standard, industry standard, enterprise standard), The Pure Function Pipeline Data Flow is suitable for the implementation of product specification (data specification)